Esperaa/Moreinfos/README.md

 How to use? or other infos? see here!
 #### [Instruction Link!
 Click here!](https://esperaa.github.io/WebextensionforAutome-/)
 ---
-⬇️Scroll down to see more info!

 ##### -Questionaire Data
 ###### the first investigation
 ![DATA](DATA1.png)
-I made a investigation paper and over one hundred of pepole(including people from age 18-80) filled the questionaire, according to the data I made a conclusion for ⬇️
+These are data collected from investigation papers.
+Hundreds of pepole (age 18-80) filled the questionaire.
+According to the data I made a conclusion for ⬇️

 ##### -The aspects that I will inculded in my first version
 - The device should be small and portable